kolakachi/mini-cart/README.md

 run `php migrations.php` to migrate tables
 run `php seeder.php` to generate documentation
-run `php -S localhost:8080` to startup the application
+cd into public folder and run `php -S localhost:8080` to startup the application

 ##API Documentation